systemli/ansible-role-munin-node/README.md

       roles:
          - { role: systemli.munin_node }

 Testing & Development
 ---------------------

 Tests
 -----

-For developing and testing the role we use Travis CI, Molecule and Vagrant.
+For developing and testing the role we use Github Actions, Molecule, and Vagrant.
 On the local environment you can easily test the role with

+Run local tests with:

 ```
-pip install molecule-vagrant ansible-lint yamllint
 molecule test
 ```

-This requires [Vagrant](https://www.vagrantup.com/downloads.html) to be installed.
+Requires Molecule, Vagrant and `python-vagrant, molecule-goss, molecule-vagrant` to be installed.For developing and testing the role we use Travis CI, Molecule and Vagrant.
+On the local environment you can easily test the role with

 License
 -------